Vietnam with Jamie Bissonnette

 In the morning we’ll bid farewell to Hue and begin our drive to the jewel of central Vietnam: Hoi An.
 The famous Pass of the Ocean Clouds is our route, and we’ll pause at the crest of this mighty mountain pass to drink in stunning views of the turquoise sea below.

-After lunch at our hotel, we’ll follow with a walk through the city’s historic Old Town.
+Just down the road, Hoi An awaits and once we settle in at the hotel, we’ll reconvene for a walk through the city’s historic Old Town.
 This picturesque riverside city was a major trading port for centuries, and mansions built by merchants still line the narrow streets of the Old Quarter.
-We’ll stop to admire temples, artisan workshops, and the bustling fish market, then visit the home of a master lantern-craftsman to learn more about the history, shape, and color of the lanterns—we’ll even have a chance to create our own.
+We’ll stop to admire temples, artisan workshops, and the bustling market, then visit the home of a master lantern-craftsman to learn more about the history, shape, and color of the lanterns—we’ll even have a chance to create our own.

 Day 7: Hoi An